-Research using animals has produced some of the most important findings to date and made real progress in the fight against dementia.
+Research using animals has produced some of the most important findings to date and made real progress in the search for a life-changing dementia treatment.
 Any new treatment designed for humans must, by law, be tested in animals first, and the current dementia treatments are only available because of animal research.
 The most common animals that are used in dementia research are fruit flies and rodents.

 Approximately one third of the research projects we currently fund involve animals, such as worms, fruit flies and mice.
 The use of animals in research is not taken lightly and as a member of the AMRC we adhere to a series of principles called the 3Rs, through which we work to:

 - Replace the use of animals with alternative techniques or avoid the use of animals altogether.